wowTerrific/csv/README.md

 Zero dependencies outside of the std library.

 ## TODO
-- *DUE 9/20/23*: Read values separated by "", handle new lines within "" as well...
-Checkout `./src/utils.rs`
 - Read a CSV with any type of delimiter `utils::raw_csv_to_records`
 - Create tests for different delimiter types, should probably restrict the characters used